kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

    token (similar to how CRI streaming requests work), or signing the request params.

-3. The initial websocket request only opens the websocket protocol stream, and a subsequent request must be sent over the websocket to initiate the actual GET request.
+3. The initial websocket request only opens the websocket protocol stream, and a subsequent request must be sent over the websocket to initiate the actual exec action.

 <<[/UNRESOLVED]>>